 As of January 2007, the MCAT exam completed its transition from a paper-based exam to a computer-based exam.
-All administrations of the MCAT are now entirely computerized.
+All administrations of the MCAT Test are now entirely computerized.
 However, the exam is not in a computer-adaptive format.
 It uses fixed forms that allow students to review and change answers within the current section of the test.
-The MCAT is now offered multiple times throughout the year instead of just twice.
+The computerized MCAT test is now offered multiple times throughout the year instead of just twice.

 Benefits of the computerized MCAT test

 - More exam administrations in a calendar year

 The average MCAT test-taker may not have experience using a computer-based exam, so be sure to take these changes into account when completing your MCAT preparation.

 For more information about the MCAT, go to www.aamc.org.